ArisYuuki/Fix-GPU-Hang-at-Startup-on-Hybrid-Graphics-Laptops-CachyOS/README.md

 Common issues include:

 - Black screen after LUKS decryption
 - System hang before SDDM / login manager
 - Boot works inconsistently
 - Requires hard reset

+---

 ## The Cause

-CachyOS does not always initialize the correct GPU first during early boot.
+CachyOS does not always initialize the correct GPU during early boot.

 On hybrid systems:

 - Intel iGPU (`i915`) should initialize first
-- NVIDIA may sometimes load first instead
+- NVIDIA may load first instead

-This creates a race condition that breaks display initialization.
+This creates a race condition that breaks display initialization and causes boot failure.

+---

 ## The Fix

-Force the Intel iGPU to load first by modifying the mkinitcpio MODULES order.
+Force the Intel iGPU to load first by modifying the mkinitcpio `MODULES` order.

 ---